11cafe/comfyui-workspace-manager/README.md

 # ☕️ ComfyUI Workspace Manager - Comfyspace

 A ComfyUI workflow management extension to **organize and manage all your workflows and generated images in one place**.
 Seamlessly switch between workflows, track version history and image generation history within a single workspace.
-We are reimagining the way to manage all your resources as a whole, workflows, models and custom nodes.

 If you have questions or suggestions, please [join our Discord](https://discord.gg/HHvfEurv2Z)!